The 5-Minute Audit: How to Self-Score Any Tender Answer

 Minute 1 — Map the Marks

 Underline the verbs in the question (describe / demonstrate / monitor / assure / improve / escalate).
-Put a light bold or sub-heading where you answer each verb.
-If a verb isn’t clearly answered, add a single sentence that does.
+Add light signposting or a micro-subheading that mirrors each verb.
+If a verb isn’t clearly answered, insert one clean sentence that does.

 Minute 2 — Behaviour & Cadence